sergio-hcsoft/fragile-1/docsrc/source/resources/getting_started.rst

    new reward, or extra values for our policy.

-Choosing to pass Callables to the ``Swarm`` instead of instances is a desing decission that simplifies the deployment at scale in a cluster, because it avoids writing tricky serialization code for all the classes.
+Choosing to pass Callables to the ``Swarm`` instead of instances is a design decision that simplifies the deployment at scale in a cluster, because it avoids writing tricky serialization code for all the classes.

 Defining the ``Environment``